 The complaints against Otto Stadtlander, Paul Reinhart, ECOM and Devot were filed simultaneously at the French, German and Swiss NCPs in October 2010.
 In early December 2010, additional complaints against Cargill Cotton and ICT Cotton were filed at the UK NCP, and on the 23rd of December a complaint was filed against Louis Dreyfus at the Swiss NCP.

-In its initial assessment, the UK NCP concluded that the presence or lack of an investment nexus is not an appropriate criterion for determining whether a complaint deserves further consideration and subsequently accepted the two complaints in February 2011.
+In February 2011, the UK NCP accepted the complaints against Cargill and ICT, noting that the presence or lack of an investment nexus is not an appropriate criterion for determining whether a complaint deserves further consideration.